UK: Boris Johnson launches new COVID-19 Alert System as lockdown 'modified'

-British Prime Minister Boris Johnson on Sunday launched a new COVID-19 Alert System as he "modified" the UK's coronavirus lockdown as part of a "conditional plan", which allows people more time outdoors as long as social distancing measures are adhered to.
+British Prime Minister Boris Johnson has launched a new COVID-19 Alert System and "modified" the UK's coronavirus lockdown as part of a "conditional plan" which allows people more time outdoors as long as social distancing measures are adhered to.
 In a televised address to the nation, Johnson laid out a five-level alert system that the government will be constantly monitoring based on scientific data to track the rate at which the deadly virus is spreading – referred to as the “R” rate.

 - READ MORE ON: